juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 Docker container terminal: Docker exec -it donkeycar1 bash

+For windows vmmem takes a lot of memory, so turn it of: $ wsl --shutdown

 # Failed attemts or issues

 ### Testing with a deprecated board (NVIDIA TK1)